 - The higher the digital zoom factor, the coarser the recorded image.
-Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 48). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - · Performing a zoom operation changes the lens aperture. - Digital zoom is disabled while "RAW+" is selected for the "Image Size" setting (page 37). - Both optical zoom and digital zoom are disabled during high speed movie recording. - Zooming with digital zoom only is possible during recording an HD or STD movie.
-However, can zoom with optical zoom before you press [●] to start HD or STD movie recording.
+Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 50). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Performing a zoom operation changes the lens aperture. - Digital zoom is disabled while "RAW+" is selected for the "Image Size" setting (page 39). - Both optical zoom and digital zoom are disabled during high speed movie recordina. - Both optical zoom and digital zoom are disabled when K (Super Macro) is selected as the focus mode.